ummjevel/Generative-AI-for-beginners-dotnet/01-IntroToGenAI/readme.md

 > 🏎️ **Quick start**: For a quick start with MEAI, [check out the blog post](https://devblogs.microsoft.com/dotnet/introducing-microsoft-extensions-ai-preview/).
 >
-> 📖 **Docs**: Learn more about Microsoft.Extensions.AI (MEAI) in our [MEAI documentation](https://learn.microsoft.com/en-us/dotnet/ai/ai-extensions)
+> 📖 **Docs**: Learn more about Microsoft.Extensions.AI (MEAI) in our [MEAI documentation](https://learn.microsoft.com/dotnet/ai/ai-extensions)

 #### Semantic Kernel (SK)

 Semantic Kernel is an open-source SDK that enables developers to integrate generative AI language models into their .NET applications.
-It provides abstractions for AI services and memory stores allowing creation of plugins that can be automatically orchestrated by AI.
+It provides abstractions for AI services and memory (vector) stores allowing creation of plugins that can be automatically orchestrated by AI.
 It even uses the OpenAPI standard enabling developers to create AI agents to interact with external APIs.

 ![*Figure: Semantic Kernel (SK) SDK.*](./images/semantic-kernel.png)

-Semantic Kernel supports Java, Python, and .NET, offering a plethora of connectors, functions and plugins for integration.
+Semantic Kernel supports .NET, as well as other languages such as Java and Python, offering a plethora of connectors, functions and plugins for integration.
 Some of the key features of Semantic Kernel include:

 - **Kernel Core**: Provides the core functionality for the Semantic Kernel, including connectors, functions, and plugins, to interact with AI services and models.
 The kernel is the heart of the Semantic Kernel, being available to services and plugins, retrieving them when needed, monitoring Agents, and being an active middleware for your application.